Nate Lowe Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective nine K/9, which ranks 12th in MLB.
+- The pitching staff for the Angels has a collective 9.1 K/9, the 10th-best in MLB.

-- The Angels have the 11th-ranked team ERA across all league pitching staffs (3.85).
+- The Angels have a 4.03 team ERA that ranks 12th among all league pitching staffs.

-- Angels pitchers combine to surrender 31 home runs (0.9 per game), the eighth-fewest in baseball.
+- Angels pitchers combine to surrender 31 home runs (0.9 per game), the seventh-fewest in the league.

-- Detmers (0-2 with a 4.85 ERA and 31 strikeouts in 26 2/3 innings pitched) makes the start for the Angels, his sixth of the season.
+- Suarez makes the start for the Angels, his sixth of the season.
+He is 1-1 with a 7.89 ERA and 18 strikeouts in 21 2/3 innings pitched.

-- In his most recent time out on Saturday against the Milwaukee Brewers, the left-hander went 4 1/3 innings, allowing four earned runs while surrendering four hits.
+- His most recent appearance was on Sunday against the Milwaukee Brewers, when the left-hander tossed five scoreless innings while giving up two hits.

-- The 23-year-old has a 4.85 ERA and 10.7 strikeouts per nine innings across five games this season, while allowing a batting average of .255 to opposing hitters.
+- In five games this season, the 25-year-old has a 7.89 ERA and 7.5 strikeouts per nine innings, while allowing a batting average of .337 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.